Rethinking the basics

-Why does seats look the same in most kayaks?
+Why do seats look the same in most kayaks?

 Why are seats movable – when moving it compromises the longitudinal balance and upsets the fit of standard sprayskirts?
 Why is there a volume behind the seat, which cannot be emptied by turning the kayak upside down?
 Why are there bolts and nuts in the cockpit?
 Why not use a surfski-style bucket seat?